 - In 1956, she designed the costumes for Guru Dutt‘s film “C.I.D;” which starred Dev Anand, K. N. Singh, Shakila, Waheeda Rehman, and Johnny Walker.

 - With her remarkable job, she came into the eyes of other filmmakers in the Indian Film Industry.
 Soon, she got the opportunities to work with Raj Kapoor, Ashutosh Gowariker, Yash Chopra, and others.

 - Later, she got the chance to work with international film directors including Conard Rooks and Richard Attenborough. with her tremendous job, soon she became a well-known name in the international fashion industry.

-- She has received a number of awards for her remarkable work in the fashion designing world.
+- She received a number of awards for her remarkable work in the fashion designing world.
 On 11 April 1983, after winning an Oscar for the film “Gandhi” (1982), she became the first Indian to receive this honour.
 Here’s the video of Bhanu Athaiya’s receiving her Academy Award:

 - In 2004, she worked for the film “Swades.”
 It is considered the last Hindi film of her career as an outfit designer.
 The movie starred Shah Rukh Khan, Gayatri Joshi, Rajesh Vivek, Makarand Deshpande, Daya Shankar Pandey, and more.

 - In 2010, she published her book “The Art of Costume Design” along with HarperCollins.
 Later, she presented one copy of her book to the Dalai Lama.

 - In 2012, she got diagnosed with brain tumour and decided to return her Oscar to The Academy of Motion Picture Arts and Sciences (AMPAS).
 She said, “Academy would be the safest place for my trophy to remain in perpetuity after my demise.”
 On 8 December 2012, she finally returned it to The Academy.